-They currently offer greyhound racing streams as well as horse racing streams, and these comes from the UK as well as America.
+They currently offer greyhound racing streams as well as horse racing streams, and these comes from the UK as well as America and France.
 QuinnBet have been building up their features over time so it wouldn’t surprise me to see more streams being added in the not too distant future.

 Even without live streaming, the live betting in play section is almost perfect precisely because of its simple no frills approach.
 This is one element that I believe many sites over-think, after-all what we want when betting live is to have a large choice of markets but to be able to find them quickly.
 This is exactly what you get with QuinnBet, and in fact all FSB brands in general.

 One simple addition they have opted to include is the match graphic.
 It’s not available for every fixture but anything of note will definitely have the graphic on display.
 It’s a fun and informative addition to the in-play experience and can offer up match stats, match incidents, standings, and head to head comparisons.

 The sportsbook is FSB powered, and this is one of the most easy to use platforms in existence, dispensing with the faff to give punters a no frills but hugely functional experience.
 Any proper punter will immediately see the benefits in betting with Quinnbet in this department, they have got their priorities straight from the outset.

 As a sign of their seriousness they have had a lot of horse and greyhound racing (as well as plenty of deals for both sports too) from the start, whereas most new betting sites avoid these sports in general when they launch.
 QuinnBet, however, clearly mean business by delivering a racing section that beats many bigger operators.
 They are also Irish which helps to explain why they understand what actual bettors want.